 - Remote access VPN for communication with roaming users

-- Network address translation for internet bound traffic
+- Network address translation for internet-bound traffic

-To protect these traffic flows, Check Point recommends segmenting the network using a north and south hub and spoke design:
+To protect traffic flows, Check Point recommends segmenting the network using a north and south hub and spoke design:

 - The north hub protects publicly accessible resources from malicious inbound traffic.
-The north hub uses of the Oracle flexible network load balancer that allows organizations to create a scalable set of CloudGuard Network Security gateways that can be sized appropriately based on throughput requirements.
+The north hub uses the Oracle flexible network load balancer that allows organizations to create a scalable set of CloudGuard Network Security gateways that can be sized appropriately based on throughput requirements.

-- Deploy each tier of your application in its own virtual cloud network (VCN), which acts as a spoke.
+- Deploy each tier of your application in its virtual cloud network (VCN), which acts as a spoke.
 This separation allows for granular control of the traffic between spokes.

-- The north hub VCN connects incoming traffic from the internet to the various spoke VCNs through flexible network load balancer and dynamic routing gateway (DRG).
+- The north hub VCN connects incoming traffic from the internet to the various spoke VCNs through a flexible network load balancer and dynamic routing gateway (DRG).

 - The south hub VCN connects to the spoke VCNs through the DRG.
-All outgoing traffic and traffic between spokes uses route table rules to route traffic through the DRG to the south hub for inspection by the CloudGuard Network Security cluster.
+All outgoing traffic and traffic between spokes use route table rules to route traffic through the DRG to the south hub for inspection by the CloudGuard Network Security cluster.

 - Use one of the following methods to manage the environment:

-- Centrally manage the environment with a Check Point Security management server or multidomain management server, deployed either in its own subnet in the north hub VCN or as a pre-existing customer deployment that’s accessible to the security gateways.
+- Centrally manage the environment with a Check Point Security management server or multidomain management server, deployed either in its subnet in the north hub VCN or as a pre-existing customer deployment accessible to the security gateways.